 - 2 years core surgical training in a hospital

 - up to 6 years of speciality training

-You might be able to join a 6-year degree course in medicine if you don't have qualifications in science, which includes a one-year pre-medical or foundation year.
+If you don't have qualifications in science, you may be able to join a 6-year degree course in medicine.
+This includes a one-year pre-medical or foundation year.

 If you already have a degree in a science subject (minimum 2:1) you could take a 4-year graduate entry programme into medicine.

-Applying for a course in medicine means you may be asked to take the UK Clinical Aptitude Test (UKCAT) or the BioMedical Admissions Test (BMAT).
+When you apply for a course in medicine, you may be asked to take the UK Clinical Aptitude Test (UKCAT) or the BioMedical Admissions Test (BMAT).
 This is used to check your suitability for a career in medicine by testing your mental abilities and behavioural characteristics, rather than your academic achievements.